FAQs

 We know that often children do not share their experiences with you when they get home.
 This is often because they are quite tired or just want to leave school at school.
 We run termly ‘meet the teacher’ sessions and update our website with the curriculum overviews.
 Information about how we teach different skills, such as phonics and handwriting is shared both at meetings and on our website.
 We use ‘Tapestry’ which is an online portal where observations and evidence of your child’s learning can be accessed by parents.
 We also send home a ‘learning Journey’ book at the end of the year for parents to keep.

-The partnership between home and school is really important to us as we know that if we get this right, and work together, your child will flourish.
+The partnership between home and school is really important to us, as we know that if we get this right, and work together, your child will flourish.
 You can call the school office if you have a query or email us and we will signpost it to the class teacher.
-You will see your child’s class teacher at end of each day if you need to pass on a quick piece of information about a change to pick up routine etc. For a longer chat, we would ask that you call the office so a meeting or phone call can be arranged with the teacher, around their teaching commitments.
+You will see your child’s class teacher at the end of each day if you need to pass on a quick piece of information about a change to pick-up routine, etc. For a longer chat, we would ask that you call the office so a meeting or phone call can be arranged with the teacher, around their teaching commitments.

 We have a Special Needs co-ordinator and support team in school, who plan provision for all children with additional needs.
 If you are concerned about any medical or learning needs your child may have, we would suggest that you make contact with Rachel Summerland, our SENDCo, to talk through their needs and she will be able to talk you through what support we can offer.
-We have trained Learning Mentors, ELSA (Emotional Literacy Support Assistant) Speech and Language support and also run nurture group for children with social and emotional needs.
+We have trained Learning Mentors, Speech and Language support and also run a nurture group for children with social and emotional needs.

-My child is a summer born child. i'm not sure they are ready for school.
+My child is a summer-born child.
+I'm not sure if they are ready for school.

 How do you manage and support behaviour?